What should you eat in the follicular phase? All our meal tips and recipes

 |

-Feeling a bit run down just after your period?
-Your period’s over (phew!) but you’re still tired?
+Feeling a bit flat right after your period?
+Your menstruation is over (phew!) but you’re still tired?
 Your diet can help you get your strength and energy back!

-A targeted, smart, and thoughtful diet during the follicular phase can boost your energy and balance your hormones by restoring energy reserves.
-This specific time in the menstrual cycle, between your period and ovulation, requires certain foods to replenish iron and specific vitamins to support rising estrogen levels.
+A targeted, smart and thoughtful diet during the follicular phase can boost your energy and balance your hormones by restoring your energy reserves.
+This specific phase of the menstrual cycle, between your period and ovulation, calls for certain foods to replenish iron and specific vitamins to support rising oestrogen levels.

-Discover light recipes here (like the energy smoothie), the benefits of lean proteins, whole grains, and probiotics, for a smooth follicular phase and gentle ovulation preparation.
-Ready to align your plate with your cycle (without frustration)?
+Discover light recipes here (like an energy smoothie), plus the benefits of lean proteins, whole grains, and probiotics for a calm **follicular phase** and a gently prepared **ovulation**.

 In this article, you’ll find:

-Have you heard of this term?
-"Cycle Syncing" means adjusting your diet, physical activity, and lifestyle to the different phases of the menstrual cycle.
-This practice helps support your hormones, boost your energy, and improve your overall well-being.
-It’s a way of living that tunes into your body and your feminine cycle.
-You’ll adapt what you eat, your workouts, and even your beauty routine according to the phases of your cycle.
+Had you heard this term before?
+“Cycle Syncing” means adapting your diet, physical activity and lifestyle to the different phases of your menstrual cycle.
+This practice helps support your hormones, optimise your energy and improve your overall wellbeing.
+It’s a lifestyle that tunes into your body and your female cycle.
+You’ll adapt what you put on your plate, your workouts and even your beauty routine according to the phases of your cycle.

-Today, this article on nutrition during the follicular phase is part of Cycle Syncing.
+Today, this article on nutrition in the follicular phase is part of the Cycle Syncing approach.

-Did you know your nutritional needs change throughout your hormone cycle?
-The follicular phase, a time of renewal, is the perfect moment to recharge after your period.
+Did you know that your nutritional needs vary depending on your hormonal phase?
+The follicular phase, a time of renewal, is the ideal moment to recharge your batteries after your period.

-The follicular phase starts after your period and ends at ovulation, lasting about 7 to 10 days on average.
-As estrogen rises, your body gradually regains energy.
+The follicular phase begins after your period and ends at ovulation, lasting an average of 7 to 10 days.
+Under the effect of rising oestrogen, your body gradually regains energy.
 Nutrition plays a key role in replenishing energy stores and supporting follicle maturation.
-The follicular phase is crucial for preparing for ovulation.
+The follicular phase is the decisive period for preparing ovulation.

-Optimal hormone support starts with your plate.
-Ready to turn your meals into an energy boost?
+Optimal hormonal support starts on your plate.
+Ready to turn your meals into real energy fuel?

 The follicular phase begins right after your period and lasts between 7 and 10 days.
-It’s marked by the action of follicle-stimulating hormone (FSH), which triggers the maturation of ovarian follicles.
-These follicles gradually produce more estrogen, preparing the uterus to receive a fertilized egg.
+It is driven by the action of follicle-stimulating hormone (FSH), which triggers the maturation of ovarian follicles.
+These follicles gradually produce more oestrogen, preparing the uterus to receive a fertilised egg.

-This rise in estrogen affects your body: energy returns, mood improves, and appetite decreases slightly.
-Your metabolism slows down compared to the previous phase, so an adjusted diet is needed to make the most of these changes.
+This rise in estrogen affects the body: energy comes back, mood improves, and appetite slightly decreases.
+Metabolism slows compared to the previous phase, calling for an adjusted diet to make the most of these changes.

-Nutrition during the follicular phase is designed to meet specific needs.
-It should address deficiencies after your period, support hormone production, boost your body, and prepare for ovulation.
+Nutrition during the follicular phase aims to meet specific needs.
+It should fill post-period deficiencies, support hormone production, energize the body, and prepare for ovulation.

-Replenish nutrients: Replace lost iron, vitamins, and minerals to prevent fatigue.
-Prioritize green vegetables, whole grains, and lean proteins.
+Replenish nutrients: Replace lost iron, vitamins and minerals to avoid fatigue.
+Prioritize leafy greens, whole grains and lean proteins.

-Support estrogen production: Add foods like flaxseed, soy, or avocado to your diet—these are rich in phytoestrogens and vitamin E.
+Supporting estrogen production: Include foods like flaxseeds, soy, or avocado, which are rich in phytoestrogens and vitamin E.

-Boost energy and vitality: Choose complex carbs (quinoa, sweet potato) and omega-3s (salmon, walnuts) for long-lasting energy.
+Boost energy and vitality: Prioritise complex carbohydrates (quinoa, sweet potato) and omega‑3s (salmon, walnuts) for long‑lasting energy.

-Preparing for ovulation: Vary your protein sources and eat anti-inflammatory foods (berries, turmeric) to keep your reproductive system healthy.
+Prepare the ground for ovulation: Vary your protein sources and include anti-inflammatory foods (berries, turmeric) to keep your reproductive system in top shape.

-A balanced diet is essential for healthy ovulation.
+A balanced diet is essential for good-quality ovulation.

 The follicular phase is ideal for giving your body foods that support renewal without overloading it.
 Prioritize fresh, nutrient-rich foods to boost your energy and prepare for ovulation.
 A balanced, varied diet tailored to your individual needs is essential.
-It’s important to eat well, but especially enough, if you work out several times a week.
-Don’t hesitate to consult a healthcare professional for personalized advice.
+It’s important to eat a balanced diet, but above all to eat enough, especially if, for example, you exercise several times a week.
+Don’t hesitate to consult a healthcare professional for personalized guidance.

-Lean proteins (chicken, tuna, cod, eggs, ham, salmon) are essential for hormone synthesis.
+Lean proteins (chicken, tuna, cod, eggs, white ham, salmon) are the foundation of hormone synthesis.

-Whole grains—the opposite of refined grains, these are whole (buckwheat, bulgur, millet, whole oat flour and flakes, quinoa, brown rice, whole barley, whole rye, whole wheat)—provide lasting energy thanks to their complex carbs.
+Whole grains – unlike refined grains, the grain is kept intact (buckwheat, bulgur, millet, oat flour and flakes, quinoa, brown rice, whole barley, whole rye, whole wheat) – provide long-lasting energy thanks to their complex carbohydrates.
 Complex carbs help build the uterine lining.

-Probiotics—live microorganisms such as bacteria or yeast (like kefir or plain yogurt)—support the gut microbiome, which is essential for estrogen metabolism via the estrobolome.
+Probiotics - living microorganisms like bacteria or yeast (kefir, plain yogurt) strengthen the gut microbiome, essential for estrogen metabolism via the estrobolome.

-Vegetables (spinach, broccoli, kale) provide vitamins, minerals, and antioxidants.
-Root vegetables (carrots, sweet potatoes, beets, parsnips) are also great choices.
+Vegetables (spinach, broccoli, kale) provide vitamins, minerals and antioxidants.
+Root vegetables (carrots, sweet potatoes, beetroot, parsnips) are also very beneficial.

-Fibers help eliminate excess estrogen.
+Fiber-rich foods help eliminate excess estrogen.
 A variety of fruits (berries, citrus) fight oxidative stress.
-Healthy fats (avocado, flaxseed, walnuts) are essential for hormonal balance, thanks to omega-3s.
+Healthy fats (avocado, flaxseeds, walnuts) are essential for hormonal balance thanks to their omega-3 content.

 |